flectra-hq/documentation-user/content/applications/finance/accounting/getting_started/process_overview/customer_invoice.rst

 Send the invoice to customer
 ============================

-After validating the customer invoice, you can directly send it to the customer via the 'Send by email' functionality.
+After confirming the customer invoice, you can directly send it to the customer via the 'Send & Print' functionality.

 .. image:: customer_invoice/invoice05.png
    :align: center